khaleel737/web-sprint-challenge-advanced-css-and-intro-js/README.md

 Follow these steps to set up your project:

 1. Fork the repo
-2. Go into canvas and connect your reop to codegrade
+2. Go into canvas and connect your repo to codegrade
 3. Clone your forked version of the repo
 4. DO NOT CREATE A BRANCH.
 You will be pushing your changes to the main/master today
 NOTE: tests will run in the JavaScript portion of this challenge only.